 Exchange of contracts takes place between the two parties’ conveyancers, usually by telephone.
 Following exchange, your signed contact is forwarded to the other party’s conveyancer and they in turn will send their party’s signed contract to your conveyancer.
 At this stage, you and your seller/buyer will be legally committed to the transaction.

 On the day of legal completion, your conveyancer will:

 - Discharge your mortgage and/or draw-down funds for your new mortgage

 - Pay your fees as per the terms of agency agreement you have signed

 - Arrange the legal documentation to be signed for the transfer of the property at HM Land Registry and register your ownership

-- Arrange your Stamp Duty payment, payable to the Inland Revenue
+- Arrange your Stamp Duty payment (if you are purchasing), payable to the Inland Revenue

 Payment of fees

 Prior to legal completion, your conveyancer will require any monies due to them to be cleared funds in time for legal completion.
-They will deduct their fees and disbursement costs and stamp duty from the balance at legal completion.
-Finally, you will liaise with your agent for the release of the keys to the property.
+They will deduct their fees and disbursement costs and stamp duty from the balance at legal completion and usually arrange to pay your estate agent’s fees (if you are selling).
+Finally, they will liaise with the estate agent for the release of the keys to the property.